RutikYerunkar/AgentEval/README.md

 **Knowing where it fails is the hard part.**

-AgentEval treats AI evaluation as an active engineering workflow instead of a static spreadsheet of hand-written prompts.
+AgentEval treats AI evaluation as an active engineering workflow instead of a static spreadsheet of handwritten prompts.
 Give it a knowledge base and a running AI service, and a coordinated set of agents will:

 > **Analyze the source material → generate diverse tests → call the live service → judge each answer across multiple dimensions → detect concrete failure modes → rank issues by severity → produce structured evaluation artifacts.**